Date: 28 September 2013. Boatyard Blues.

 and their float switches [Rule 37A Marine Super Switch (Mercury Free)] meant I needed two more 1.25"

 thru hulls to drain said bilge water.
-Okay, well, I've got one from the
+Okay, well, I have one from the

 head so I "might was well" use the old head drain for the bilge pump.
 But